 - Step 1: Analyze your support workflow.
 Review recent tickets and identify the highest-volume repetitive categories.
 Good early candidates include password resets, billing clarifications, onboarding questions, and feature how-to requests

 - Step 2: Clean up the knowledge base.
 AI performs better when the source material is clear, current, and written in a way customers can actually follow.
 Thin or outdated articles lead to weak automation.
+For a deeper look at what makes self-service content actually work, see our guide to customer self-service for SaaS teams.

 - Step 3: Choose the right platform.
 Look for a solution that supports AI chat, knowledge ingestion, ticket routing, analytics, and integration with your existing support stack.
 For SaaS teams, the best platforms do not just add a chatbot on top of support.
 They connect automation to the full workflow, including shared context, escalation, and reporting.